 A tiered garden consists of one or more retaining walls which form two or more level areas.
 For homes that are built on hills, creating a tiered garden design will not only make the yard more usable, but it can also increase the value of the property by adding outdoor living space.

 What should homeowners consider when building a tiered garden?
 Safety is a major concern.
-The retaining walls require proper footing, anchoring and drainage to withstand the wrath mother nature hurls at them.
-To maximize safety, the tiered garden design might also include steps to access the various levels, lighting and, in some cases, a handrail or railing.
+The retaining walls require the proper footing, anchoring, and drainage to withstand the wrath mother nature hurls at them.
+To maximize safety, the tiered garden design might also include steps to access the various levels, lighting, and, in some cases, a handrail or railing.